Wedding Duties: Responsibilities of the Couple

 Both of you should have made a guest list and included your parents’ requests (if you are letting them invite some of their friends) – now you should combine your lists and start fine-tuning your lists.
 Remember, it is also acceptable to invite only your closest friends and family, the courtesy invitation is a thing of the past.

-You can ask your caterer before you book them to send you menu and drinks options.
+You can ask your caterer before you book them to send you a menu and drinks options.
 You need to decide whether you want a plated menu or buffet style, whether your bar will be an open tab, limited to wine only, or a cash bar, whether canapés will be served and whether you will be supplying predrinks.
 Once you have decided, you can go through your caterer’s options and discuss final details or requests with them.
 It’s a good idea to finalise the food and drink early on, to include that in your budget.
 Many caterers also offer the option to taste their menu first – enquire about a tasting to be sure you love the food.

 This is a really fun part of planning your wedding!
 Decide whether you want cash or gifts early on – this is information that needs to be included on your wedding invitations.
 If you are registering for gifts, decide on the store/stores where you want to register and set aside some time to browse and compile your registry.